Autodesk/maya-usd/plugin/al/docs/importExport.md

     }
 }
 ```
-All geometry prims of instanced shapes are gathered under an override prim ```MayaExportedInstanceSources``` with USD hierarchy:
+All geometry prims of instanced shapes are gathered under an override prim ```InstanceSources``` with USD hierarchy:
 ```
 --Xform
  --Mesh/NurbsCurves